 Working memory is a limited capacity system that stores and processes information over short time periods to support ongoing cognitive activity (1,2).
 Working memory is essential for successful engagement in classroom activities (3), including the ability to remember and follow directions and instructions, and to engage effectively with learning and problem-solving (4–6).
 In mathematics, working memory is required to hold solutions to intermediate steps whilst processing the remaining steps (7), and when reading working memory is required to keep relevant speech sounds in mind, match them with corresponding letters, and combine them to read words (8).
 Working memory has strong associations with different learning outcomes, including mathematical performance (9) and broad reading abilities (10).

-Several observational studies find socioeconomic position to be unrelated to children’s working memory .
-However, other studies have found that socioeconomic disadvantage is associated with worse working memory .
-There is inconsistency in this previous research investigating socioeconomic position and working memory, with some using tasks that rely primarily on storage , some using tasks that require the processing of stored information , and others combining both types of task into a composite score .
+Socioeconomic position refers to the social and economic factors that determine what position an individual holds in society (11).
+Several observational studies find socioeconomic position to be unrelated to children’s working memory (12–14).
+However, other studies have found that socioeconomic disadvantage is associated with lower working memory ability (15–18).
+There is inconsistency in this previous research investigating socioeconomic position and working memory, with some using tasks that rely primarily on storage (e.g. a forward’s spatial recall task) (18), some using tasks that require the processing of stored information (e.g. the Backwards Digit Recall (BDR) task) (16,17), and others combining both types of task into a composite score (13).
 This may, in part, account for the different findings relating to the association between socioeconomic position and working memory.
-Indeed, found that children from low income groups had worse overall working memory compared to children from high income groups.
-However, low income children living in rural areas had disproportionately worse visuospatial (relative to verbal) working memory, whilst low income children living in urban areas had equally worse verbal and visuospatial working memory .
-The association between socioeconomic position and working memory may therefore be biased when different working memory tasks are combined into composite measures.
+Indeed, it has been found that children from low income groups have lower overall working memory scores compared to children from high income groups.
+However, low income children living in rural areas had disproportionately lower visuospatial (relative to verbal) working memory scores, whilst low income children living in urban areas had equal verbal and visuospatial working memory scores (19).
+The association between socioeconomic position and working memory may therefore be biased when tasks measuring different aspects of working memory are combined into composite measures.

-Influential modular theories of working memory propose distinct components within working memory including an executive control system for processing information, and two separable storage sub-systems for holding verbal and visuospatial information respectively .
+Influential modular theories of working memory propose distinct components within working memory including an executive control system for processing information, and two separable storage sub-systems for holding verbal and visuospatial information respectively (1).
 These separate components may underpin the findings from Tine (2014), where there were dissociable patterns of performance by modality, and may explain the differences in findings across studies that use tasks that require storage, processing, or a composite of both.
-It should be noted that other prominent theories see working memory as a more unified construct and do not support the idea of separable, specialized working memory components .
+It should be noted that other prominent theories see working memory as a more unified construct and do not support the idea of separable, specialized working memory components (2,20).
 However, despite debate around the precise nature of working memory, it is still important to gauge a child’s working memory profile across different input modalities, materials, and levels of task complexity, in line with natural variation in working memory task contexts encountered in the real world.
 Indeed, many standardised measures of working memory contain tasks that differ by modality presentation (e.g., using verbal versus visuospatial stimuli) or by whether information needs simply to be stored (e.g., forward digit span task) or to be manipulated in some way (e.g., reading span task).
 It is therefore important to explore whether the associations between working memory and socio-demographic factors differ by working memory task.
+Indeed, early work into socioeconomic disparities in executive functions found that the size of the socioeconomic difference was dependent on the type of executive function task (18,21).
+It is therefore possible that socioeconomic position will also have different effects on dissociable working memory tasks.